PERSOL HR DATA BANK in APAC

 -

-Religious festivity allowance
+Religious holiday allowance

 An employee who is employed for a period of one month or more is entitled to a prorated amount of THR in cash (Minister of Manpower and Transmigration Regulation No. 6 of 2016).